SWR Television Tower

-After a construction time of 20 months, operation of the Stuttgart television tower was started on 5 February 1956.
-With its impressive height of 217 m, it is the original model for the television towers from around the world.
+Test your head for heights!
+After a construction period of 20 months, the Stuttgart TV Tower was put into operation on 5 February 1956.
+With its impressive height of 217 m, it is the original model for television towers all over the world.

-For this monstrous project, the Stuttgart engineer Prof. Fritz Leonhardt, who had become famous as a builder of bridges and a structural engineer, was called in.
-It was his idea to have an elegant concrete needle grow out of the forests of Degerloch instead of an ugly grated pole and to provide this with a tower construction with a viewing platform which could be used for tourists and gastronomy.
+Originally, the then Süddeutscher Rundfunk (South German Broadcasting) wanted to place its antennas for broadcasting television and VHF radio programmes on one of the 200-metre-high iron lattice masts secured with wire ropes that were common at the time.
+This monstrous project called the Stuttgart engineer Prof. Fritz Leonhardt, who had become famous as a bridge builder and structural engineer, onto the scene.
+His idea was to have an elegant concrete needle grow out of the forest of Degerloch instead of an ugly lattice mast and to provide it with a tower basket with viewing platforms that could be used for tourism and gastronomy...

 Today, the TV tower is a popular Stuttgart landmark.
 Enjoy the view (in good weather as far as the Swabian Alb!) from the tower platform and the panorama café!